-The $28 million proposal is part of the governor’s $40 billion budget request for the 2022-2023 fiscal year, which he announced Monday.
+The $28 million proposal is part of the governor’s $40 billion budget request for the 2022-2023 fiscal year, which he announced at the start of November.
 The legislature will hash out a final version after lawmakers return to the capitol next year, but Polis said the plan would be one of his office’s priorities.

 “At a time when area transit agencies are still working to bring riders back following the COVID-19 pandemic, this program will serve to save riders money, help rebuild ridership, and reduce driving,” the governor’s budget request says.